 - Current balance after each transaction

-Passbooks are still widely used, especially for basic savings accounts like those offered under PMJDY, and by institutions like Post Office Savings, providing simple, accessible record-keeping for millions of Indians.
+Misconception: Many believe passbooks are only for older accounts and are no longer relevant.
+Correction: Passbooks are still widely used, especially for basic savings accounts like those offered under the Pradhan Mantri Jan Dhan Yojana (PMJDY), and by institutions like Post Office Savings Bank, providing simple, accessible record-keeping for millions of Indians in 2026.

 What Is a Bank Statement?

-A bank statement is a more detailed of your account activities, usually generated over a specific period, such as a month or a quarter.
+A bank statement is a more detailed record of your account activities, usually generated over a specific period, such as a month or a quarter.
 Unlike a passbook, which is physical, bank statements can be delivered digitally via email or accessed through online banking portals.
-You can also request a physical copy.
+You can also request a physical copy from your bank.

 This document provides a comprehensive view of every single transaction, including direct debits, standing instructions, ATM withdrawals, online transfers, and interest earned.
-It also often includes details like your account number, bank branch, and sometimes even a of fees charged.
+It often includes details like your account number, bank branch, and a of fees charged.
 Bank statements are crucial for detailed financial analysis and official purposes.

 - Opening and closing balance for the statement period